gregory1nirca/UWEFlix-Cinema/README.md

   - Password: admin
 - Command `py manage.py runserver` initiate the server.
 - Acces the `127.0.0.1:8000` url in browser to launch it.
-- To open admin page go to `127.0.0.1:8000/admin` use superuser credentials which were provided or created by you.
+- To open admin page go to `127.0.0.1:8000/admin` use superuser credentials which were provided by me or created by you.
-- Once logged out from the user profile and clicked login, write in the searchbar the following url `http://127.0.0.1:8000/login/?next=/` to be able to access it again.
 - The user profiles have the credentials listed below:
   - Test profile:
     - Username: test@test.com